jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity.md

 - The entity's identity-based policy permissions are limited by the session policy and the permissions boundary.
 - The effective permissions for this set of policy types are the intersection of all three policy types.

+## AWS Organizations
+- Prevent any non - compliant tagging operations on specified services and resources
+- Generate a report that lists all tagged/non - compliant resources
+- IAM Policy evaluation logic:
+	- Evaluate explicit deny
+	- Organizations SCPs
+	- Resource - based Policies
+	- IAM Permissions Boundaries
+	- Session Policies
+	- Identity - based Policies
+- Control Tower
+	- Uses Service Catalog to provision new aws accounts
+	- Guardrails: Preventive using SCP.
+Detective using AWS Config.
+	- Example: Detect untagged resources and report them.
+- Resources Access Manager  (RAM)
+	- Allow sharing of resources
+	- Cannot share security groups and default VPC.
+Security groups from other accounts can be referenced for maximum security.
+	- AWS Network firewall policies can be shared.
+	- EC2 (Dedicated Hosts, Capacity Reservation)
+	- Aurora DB Clusters can be shared.
+	- All accounts must belong to the same organization

 ## Deep Dive:

 ### Roles vs. Resource-based Policy